 Professional Development Grants for Retirees

-All faculty members, professional and administrative, and civil service retirees from the Twin Cities and Coordinate Campuses of the University are eligible to apply for the grants (up to $5,000).
+All faculty members, professional and administrative, and civil service retirees from the Twin Cities and Coordinate Campuses of the University, who will be fully retired by July 1, 2018, are eligible to apply for the grants (up to $5,000).

 Eligible expenses include travel and per diem costs related to research trips and conference attendance, stipends for undergraduate and/or graduate research assistants, photocopying, the purchase of books, computer, software, and other relevant costs of scholarship.
 Ineligible expenses include salary for the applicant and institutional overhead charges.

 In 2007, the UMRA Board appointed a committee to explore a program of financial assistance to retirees who wish to continue their professional work and research projects.
 With a commitment of $10,000 seed money from UMRA, the committee gained support from the University and the Graduate School in launching a pilot program.
 In 2008, the Office of the Vice President for Research and the University of Minnesota Retirees Association jointly created a program of annual Professional Development Grants intended to support faculty, P&A and civil service retirees wishing to pursue projects related to their research, instruction, or other work history and that contribute to the educational, scholarly and academic reputation of the University.

 The UMRA Grants Committee has begun an ambitious plan with the goal of building a reserve fund for our Professional Development Grants for Retirees program.
 The grants program has been funded by the offices of the University President, Vice Presidents, and Deans.
 While we have the assurance of several more years of funding from Central Administration, we must prepare for the possibility of a future funding shortfall.